-How to remove Identity Protector virus using Windows Control PanelMany hijackers and adware like Identity Protector install some of their components as regular windows programs as well as additional software.
-This part of malware can be uninstalled from Control Panel.
+How to remove Identity Protector virus using Windows Control PanelMany hijackers and adware like Identity Protector install some of their components as regular Windows programs as well as additional software.
+This part of malware can be uninstalled from the Control Panel.
 To access it, do the following.

 - Start→Control Panel (older Windows) or press Windows Key→Search and enter Control Panel and then press Enter (Windows 8, Windows 10).

 - Go through the list of programs and select entries related to Identity Protector virus .
 You can click on "Name" or "Installed On" to reorder your programs and make Identity Protector easier to find.

-- In many cases anti-malware programs are better at detecting related parasites, thus I recommend installing Spyhunter or Reimage to identify other programs that might be a part of this infection.
+- In many cases anti-malware programs are better at detecting related parasites, thus I recommend installing Spyhunter to identify other programs that might be a part of this infection.